andersonopt/website/content/blog/product-release-notes-12-23-20.md

 ## Export Button

-As part of the redesign, we've added a new ['Exports' button](https://docs.andersonopt.com/prospect/export-project-data "'Exports' button") with each of the export options listed in one place.
-Well almost...the PDF Report tool is still available under the map toolbar > menu > report.
-We'll be moving that to the new Export button as a later update.
+As part of the redesign, we've added a new ['Exports' button](https://docs.andersonopt.com/prospect/export-project-data "'Exports' button") to the project so that each of the export options is listed in one place.
+Well almost...the PDF Report tool is still available under the map toolbar (map toolbar > menu > report).
+We'll be moving that to the new export button as a future update.

 ![](/images/exportbutton.png)

 ## Improved Map Pop-Ups

-Based on your feedback, we've made some changes so that pop-ups on the map are a bit more user-friendly.
-We added the additional functionality:
+Based on your feedback, we've made some changes so that pop-ups on the map are easier to use:

-* Drag and drop pop-ups
+* Drag and drop pop-ups on the map

 ![](/images/drag-drop-popups.png)